ninewise/dissertation/umgap/paper.md

 peptides by splitting after each lysine (K) or arginine (R) residue that is not followed by proline (P).
 This is the classic *in silico* emulation of a trypsin digest, the most widespread protein digestion used for mass spectrometry [@vandermarliere].
-It is a random fragmentation strategy in the context of metagenomics, but finds its roots in the Unipept metaproteomics analysis pipeline as the initial starting point for UMGAP, and is merely an attempt to reuse part of the
+It is an arbitrary fragmentation strategy in the context of metagenomics, but finds its roots in the Unipept metaproteomics analysis pipeline as the initial starting point for UMGAP, and is merely an attempt to reuse part of the